Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Pride Before a Fall: At the height of the Jaeger program's success, one of Gipsy Danger's original pilots dies in the fight against Knifehead.
 After that, things started going downhill, with Kaiju attacks becoming more frequent and Jaegers being destroyed faster than they could be replaced.

-Shout-Out: Most likely based on Mazinger Z. Though the concept of Jaegers in general takes a lot from the series, Gipsy Danger especially resembles the namesake robot, down to its most powerful weapon.
+Shout-Out: Most likely based on Mazinger Z. Though the concept of Jaegers in general takes a lot from the series, Gipsy Danger especially resembles the namesake robot, incorporating a Chest Blaster and even a Rocket Punch.

 Pilots: Chuck and Hercules Hansen / Stacker Pentecost